Texas Judicial Branch

 When Does This Start?

-To be eligible for the eviction diversion pilot program, a landlord and tenant must meet the following criteria:
+Specific eligibility requirements may vary from program to program.
+To be eligible for most rental assistance programs, a landlord and tenant must meet the following criteria:

 |Landlord Eligibility Criteria||Tenant Eligibility Criteria|

-Where Can I Learn More About the Program?
+Where Can I Learn More About Available Rental Assistance Programs?

 The Texas Legal Services Center has established a toll-free hotline to assist individuals seeking legal assistance at 855-270-7655.